isomerpages/moe-marisstellahigh/_admission/Direct School Admission (DSA)/FAQs.md

 1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>What is the minimum AL score for entry into MSHS via DSA?</u>

 Answer: We do not set a minimum AL score for DSA.
-Being a SAP school, we only offer Express Stream.
-Applicants who wish to enrol via DSA must meet MOE placement criteria for Express Stream under the Achievement Level Scoring System.
-The AL score for Express Stream is between 4 and 22.
+Being a SAP school, we only offer Posting Group 3 course of study.
+Applicants who wish to enrol via DSA must meet MOE placement criteria for Posting Group 3 under the Achievement Level Scoring System.
+The AL score for Posting Group 3 is between 4 and 22.

-2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>If a child has accepted the confirmed offer but eventually did not meet the Express cut-off point, can he still be enrolled to MSHS?
+2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>If a child has accepted the confirmed offer but eventually did not meet the Posting Group 3 cut-off point, can he still be enrolled to MSHS?
 What happens next?</u>

 Answer: No. For unsuccessful DSA-Sec applicants, their Primary Schools will issue them with S1 Option Form, informing that their DSA-Sec application is unsuccessful when they receive their PSLE result.
 They will have to submit their school choices to participate in the S1 posting process.